lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-Which is read as "Load FaceDetection into the plugin pluginsForDevices[FLAGS_d]" which is done as follows:
+The line is read as "Load FaceDetection into the plugin pluginsForDevices[FLAGS_d]" which is done as follows:

 1. Load(FaceDetection) is a constructor to initialize model object "detector" and returns a “Load” object